 A common theme amongst autistic people is that they can often experience problems getting a restful night's sleep.
 This can become a debilitating issue unless you can find a way to improve their sleep pattern.

-Here is a look at some of the critical reasons autistic people can regularly struggle to sleep well at night and an overview of beds for autism and other specific products like the Extreme Opal Sofa that can help improve their comfort and reduce stress levels at the same time.
+Here is a look at some of the critical reasons autistic people can regularly struggle to sleep well at night and an overview of beds for autism and other specific products like the Extreme Ellerton Sofa that can help improve their comfort and reduce stress levels at the same time.

 How are sleep and Autism related?

 The National Autistic Society provides some helpful guidance on what sort of underlying issues and causes can lead to an autistic person struggling to sleep.

 Some of the fundamental causes that might lead to sleep problems for an autistic person include:

 - Secretion of the sleep hormone melatonin can be irregular in autistic people, and this regulates sleep patterns and impacts the body clock as a result.

 - Sensory sensitivity can also prove to be a distraction.
 Exposure to devices that emit the so-called blue light, such as laptops, phones, and other screens, can keep an autistic person awake for longer.

 - Autistic children can often experience increased anxiety levels and struggle to relax, which can lead to insomnia.

 The key to helping an autistic person get to sleep and enjoy a restful night often involves several valuable initiatives and adjustments to their environment.